bruce-wh-li/cloud-pathfinder/vuepress/src/Documentation/Pre-reading-material/readme.md

 ![logo called Cloud Pathfinder](./images/cpf_logo.png)

 # Overview
-Welcome to the Cloud Pathfinder Pre-Reading Material which is the information Pack for BC Gov Ministry Teams Consideriing Cloud (Updated Sep13,2021)
+Welcome to the Cloud Pathfinder Pre-Reading Material which is the information Pack for BC Gov Ministry Teams Considering Cloud.

 Today we will go over the below topics